atsepkov/drone/README.md

 ### Drone

     drone.setup(options: {
-      defaultTimeout?: number, // default timeout for all tests (defaults to 30,000 ms) viewport?: { width: number, height: number }
+      testDirectory?: string, // absolute path to directory where test data will be placed (defaults to node_modules/test-drone) defaultTimeout?: number, // default timeout for all tests (defaults to 30,000 ms) viewport?: { width: number, height: number }
     })